vonWolfehaus/unity-billiards-trajectory/README.md

 - ProBuilder
 - ProGrids (preview)

-I exposed controls in the `TrajectoryController` script of the GameController object.
-Changing any of the force variables will update the trajectory in the game view.
+I exposed Inspector controls in the `TrajectoryController` script of the GameController object.
+Changing any of the force variables there in the Inspector will update the trajectory in the game view.

 Controls:
 - Left-click on a ball to select it and see its trajectory